jcqlfh/agileppp-rcmartin-payroll-exercice/README.md

 # agileppp-rcmartin-payroll-exercise

-This is a repo to hold the evolution of the solution on the exercise proposed in the book "Agile Principles, Patterns, and Practices in C#"
+This is a repo to hold the evolution of the solution on the exercise proposed in the book "Agile Principles, Patterns, and Practices in C#" using a TDD appoach.

 ## Exercise